Henry Darger: Illustrations

 Nude characters appear more often in Darger's work dating to the 1940s, accompanying a greater frequency of long panoramic scenes.
 His early panoramas featured multiple of his older narrative compositions on the verso, which were glued together to create a long continuous recto side, which could be either horizontally or vertically oriented.
 These panoramic compositions could incorporate as many as six different sheets of paper horizontally, or twelve vertically.
 The construction of the papers from previous works resulted in many polyptychs of unrelated scenes; only rarely did he create series of two connected scenes.
-In 1944, he discovered that he could order photograpic enlargements from a local drugstore, allowing him to vary the size of the images from which he traced, allowing him to create perspective.
+In 1944, he discovered that he could order photographic enlargements from a local drugstore, allowing him to vary the size of the images from which he traced, allowing him to create perspective.
 By the 1950s and 1960s, much of his artwork appeared to have no relation to the story, and he again began to depict clothed figures (often wearing pinafore dresses) more often than nude.

-In addition to figures, many of the elements in Darger's later scenes are mostly traced from images found in other works: Trent estimated that around 80–90% of the depicted imagery consisted of tracings from published works.
+In addition to figures, many of the elements in Darger's later scenes are mostly traced from images found in other works: art historian Mary Trent estimated that around 80–90% of the depicted imagery consisted of tracings from published works.
 Some girls were constructed by tracing multiple different sources, featuring legs, heads, and bodies.
 His longest paintings, ranging from 10 to 12 ft in length, would have been very difficult to view in his 13 by 16 ft room.
 As such, he likely worked on only a portion of the piece at a time.
-The stretched proportions used for these paintings are quite unusual in Western art, drawing comparison to East Asian handscrolls.
+The stretched proportions used for these paintings are unusual for Western art, drawing comparison to East Asian handscrolls.
 The common subject matters of the paintings varied over time.
 During the 1930s and 1940s, he painted many scenes of war and violence.
 These include what he called "massacre pictures", which feature Glandelinians killing and torturing children en masse.
 Some depict girls crucified or beheaded, while others feature the disemboweled remains of children after massacres.
-His later paintings in the 1950s and 1960s feature much less violence, often featuring various children in pleasant landscapes.
+His later paintings in the 1950s and 1960s feature much less violence, often depicting various children in pleasant landscapes.